 The round-up: the best ramen spots in Brisbane

-The mercury is dropping, which means it’s ramen season once again – hallelujah!
+Once the mercury starts to drop, ramen season comes on in full force.
 Ramen is quickly catching on in popularity around town, with several noodle soup joints specialising in the hearty dish.
 Forget all about your five-pack of instant mie goreng ramen noodles – the real deal is so much better that it’s unfair to call them both ramen.
 We’ve compiled a list of the best spots to get your slurp on, which we reckon is worth a hearty (r)amen!

 Taro’s Ramen: One of the longest running ramen joints in Brisbane, Taro is a must try for any ramen fanatic.
-Taro boasts three locations in Brisbane, one inside the brand new 480 Queen Street building, one on Edward Street in the City and one on Racecourse Road in Ascot.
+Taro boasts four locations in Brisbane, one inside the brand new 480 Queen Street building, one on Edward Street in the City, one in South Brisbane and one on Racecourse Road in Ascot.
 Taro’s popular ramen often features succulent Bangalow sweetpork and other tasty morsels.

 Wagaya: One of the most popular spots in Fortitude Valley for Japanese cuisine is Wagaya, and it wouldn’t be a proper Japanese restaurant without a decent ramen offering.
 Get fancy and try the scallops and miso butter ramen or the kimchi salt based ramen.